 The ultimate parent entity is AGS Airports Holdings Limited.
-The shareholders of AGS Airports Holdings Limited are AGS Ventures Airports Limited (an entity managed by Macquarie Infrastructure and Real Assets (Europe) Limited) (50%) and Faero UK Holding Limited (an indirect subsidiary of Ferrovial, S.A., Spain) (50%).
+The shareholders of AGS Airports Holdings Limited were AGS Ventures Airports Limited (an entity managed by Macquarie Infrastructure and Real Assets (Europe) Limited) (50%) and Faero UK Holding Limited (an indirect subsidiary of Ferrovial, S.A., Spain) (50%).
+From 28th January 2025 AviAlliance UK Limited acquired 100% of AGS Airports Holdings Limited.
+AviAlliance UK Limited is a wholly owned subsidiary of PSP Airports Holding Limited.
+Further details are provided in Note 17.